dylanwilson21/markdownsite/index.md

 Launch your fintech or modernize your bank in weeks, not years, with our comprehensive banking platform.

-Galoy provides two powerful solutions: Lana for bitcoin-backed lending and our Core Banking Software for complete banking infrastructure.
+Galoy provides comprehensive banking infrastructure through Lana - our modern banking platform that serves as both complete core banking software and bitcoin-backed lending solution.
 Built for financial institutions that need to move fast while maintaining enterprise-grade security, speed, and scalability.

+**Two Strategic Paths:**
+- **Sidecar Model**: Enable bitcoin-backed lending alongside your existing core & ERP systems
+- **Primary Core Model**: Launch de novo with Lana as your complete modern, scalable, and compliant core banking system